Sequential Convolutional Recurrent Neural Networks for Fast Automatic Modulation Classification: Introduction

-Recently, researchers in wireless communications have started to apply deep neural networks to cognitive radio tasks with some success \cite{o2016convolutional, hong2017automatic, west2017deep, ali2017automatic, lstm2018, o2018over, sadeghi2018adversarial, zhang2018automatic, teng2018polar, sun2018automatic, kulin2018end, tang2018digital, zheng2019fusion, ramjee2019fast}.
+Recently, researchers in wireless communications have started to apply deep neural networks to cognitive radio tasks with some success \cite{o2016convolutional, hong2017automatic, west2017deep, ali2017automatic, lstm2018, o2018over, sadeghi2018adversarial, zhang2018automatic, teng2018polar, sun2018automatic, kulin2018end, tang2018digital, zheng2019fusion, ramjee2019fast, zhang2020automatic}.
 The authors in \cite{o2016convolutional, o2018over} demonstrated that convolutional neural networks (CNNs) trained on time domain in-phase and quadrature (IQ) data significantly outperform conventional expert feature-based approaches.
 The authors in \cite{lstm2018, hong2017automatic} utilized recurrent neural networks (RNNs) for learning temporal representations to achieve higher classification accuracy than that of the CNNs introduced in \cite{o2016convolutional}.
 In \cite{west2017deep}, the authors directly adopted convolutional long short-term deep neural networks (CLDNNs) from voice processing domain.
 The authors in \cite{wang2019data} developed a data-driven fusion method to obtain better classification accuracy using the combination of the two CNNs trained on different datasets.
 Ramjee et al. \cite{ramjee2019fast} performed a comparative study of various typical deep neural networks and reduced the training complexity by reducing the input dimensionality with subsampling techniques.

 In autonomous wireless spectrum monitoring systems, online learning is fundamental for accommodating new emerging modulation types and complex environmental circumstances.
-However, those RNN models delivering high classification accuracy suffer from computational complexity and long training time.
+Nevertheless, those RNN models delivering high classification accuracy suffer from computational complexity and long training time.
 In this work, we develop a novel and efficient sequential convolutional recurrent neural network (SCRNN) architecture combining parallel computing capability of CNNs with temporal sensitivity of RNNs.
-Experimental results demonstrate that our approach outperforms the state-of-the-art on classification performance, while significantly improves the rate of convergence compared with the pure CNN and RNN architectures.
-The code and datasets for all the deep learning models will made public soon for future research.\footnote{https://github.com/kython}
+Experimental results demonstrate that our approach outperforms the state-of-the-art on classification performance, while significantly improves the rate of convergence compared with the CNN and RNN alone architectures.

 The rest of the paper is organized as follows.
 In Section \ref{sec: dataset_baseline}, an overview of the modulation benchmark dataset is introduced, and the two baseline models are briefly explained.
 The proposed model and the parameters used for training along with other implementation details are clearly stated in Section \ref{sec: proposed_model}.
 Section \ref{sec: results_discussion} details the classification results and discusses the advantages of the proposed model.
 Conclusions and future work are presented in Section \ref{sec: conclusion}.